PlayNux/upgrade/TESTING.md

     - [ ] Upgrades with our CUDA packages.
 - [ ] Networking tests:
     - [ ] Simulate a flaky network connection while downloading the update to test what happens with unreliable connectivity and failed downloads.
-    - [ ] Test running `pop-upgrade release upgrade systemd` while not connected to internet, see how it fails.
+    - [ ] Test running `nux-upgrade release upgrade systemd` while not connected to internet, see how it fails.
 - [ ] Release upgrades should always upgrade to the latest-available release.
 - [ ] Verify that the recovery partition is accessible after the upgrade.
 - [ ] Test upgrades on systems that have fully up-to-date packages, and ones that have updates available.